Bleeding time is a medical test that measures how fast small blood vessels in the skin stop bleeding.

 How the Test will Feel

-The tiny cuts are very shallow.
+The tiny cuts are very shallow, and can be made with a small lancet or with a special instrument with a spring that makes a very shallow cut.
 Most people say it feels like a skin scratch.

 Why the Test is Performed